 This is the Tec-9, which is also commonly labeled an assault weapon because to the untrained eye, it resembles a machine gun.
 In fact, it is a large, unwieldy, unreliable and inaccurate pistol.
 Notice the lack of sights and the short barrel.
-The weapon is cheap—in every way—and will accept 30 round magazines, but because it has no shoulder stock, is poorly balanced and has a mediocre trigger, is difficult to shoot with any degree of accuracy.
+The weapon is cheap—in every way—and will accept 30 round magazines, but because it has no shoulder stock, is poorly balanced and has a mediocre trigger and is accordingly difficult to shoot with any degree of accuracy.
 Tec-9s have not been widely available for many years.

 There is no such thing as an “assault weapon.”
 There is no such term in the firearm lexicon, though anti-liberty politicians have used the term in legislation.

 Fun Fact: Those using the term “assault weapon,” demonstrate their lack of understanding of accurate firearm terminology, their intent to deceive, or both.

 ASSAULT RIFLE: This class of firearm began in 1943 with the MP-43 designed in Germany.
 Rifles of its type were soon reclassified as the STG-44.
 True assault rifles have these characteristics:

 (1) Individual small arms carried and fired by a single soldier.

 (3) Gas operated (with a few notable exceptions);